-• Inform Educators/Staff, either upon enrolment or on initial diagnosis, that their child has a history of asthma and/or anaphylaxis.

-- Provide all relevant information regarding the child's asthma and/or anaphylaxis via the Record/Action Plan as provided by the child's doctor. - Notify the Educators/Staff, in writing, of any changes to the Record/Action Plan during the year. - Ensure that their child has adequate supply of appropriate medication (reliever, spacer device, EpiPen and antihistamines) clearly labelled with the child's name including expiry dates. - Communicate all relevant information and concerns to Educators/Staff as the need arises. - Parent/Guardian must give written authority for medication to be dispensed by filling in a Medication Form.
-If the Medication Form is not filled in, except in the case of an emergency, medication will not be administered on that day. - Do not leave medications in your child's bag.
-Give it directly to an Educator/Staff member.
+- Inform Educators/Staff, either upon enrolment or on initial diagnosis, that their child has a history of asthma - Provide all relevant information regarding the child's asthma via the Asthma Record/Action Plan as provided by the child's doctor. - Notify the Educators/Staff, in writing, of any changes to the Asthma Record/Action Plan during the year. - Ensure that their child has adequate supply of appropriate medication (reliever) and spacer device clearly labelled with the child's name including expiry dates. - Communicate all relevant information and concerns to Educators/Staff as the need arises.